ExistedGit/Dota2Cheat/README.md

-Using GLFW, GLEW and ImGui for the interface, cheers to their wonderful creators! also using Minhook for bytehooking
+Using GLFW, GLEW and ImGui for the interface, cheers to their wonderful creators! also using Minhook for bytehooking also using Google's Protocol Buffers library

 ## Building
 Open the project in Visual Studio and build as **Release x64**

 ## Injecting
 I recommend using [Extreme Injector v3.7.2](https://www.unknowncheats.me/forum/downloads.php?do=file&id=21570) with either Thread Hijacking or the default option
+It can apparently suddenly stop working at all(the .exe won't launch) so you can compile the Dota2Loader project from this repo
+**ABSOLUTELY DETECTABLE BY VAC, FOR USE IN DEMO MODE OR A LOBBY**

 # Features
 To open the cheat menu, press Insert